 Good school attendance gives your child the opportunity for success and helps develop skills for life.
 Your child should attend school every day unless there is an unavoidable cause like illness.

-If there is an issue – please contact the Attendance Officer to seek support and advice.
+If there is an issue – please contact the Attendance Officer (Lindsey Devine) to seek support and advice.

 Contacting UTC Warrington

 Should your child be too ill to attend the school please contact us on the first day of absence where ever possible before 8:20am, tel no: 01925 737067.